trynova/website/pages/blog/internals-of-nova-part-2.md

 [Last time](./internals-of-nova-part-1.md) I talked about how non-ordinary objects in Nova delegate their object features to a "backing object".
-This allows JavaScript's "exotic objects" to focus on the features that they are meant for and not get bogged down in the details that is JavaScript objects.
+This allows JavaScript's "exotic objects" to focus on the features that they are meant for and not get bogged down in the details.
 This saves us some memory on every exotic object, but there is nothing particularly amazing about this trick.
 Any old engine could do the same thing and reap the same benefits.

 This time I will delve into the foremost idea behind Nova's heap structure, and the thing that really sets Nova apart from a traditional engine design.
 This